-Petitioner and Patent Owner have each filed requests for oral hearing in the above captioned proceeding, pursuant to 37 C.F.R. § 42.70.
-Papers 35, 37.
-The requests for oral hearing are granted according to the terms set forth in this Order.
+Petitioner and Patent Owner have each filed requests for an oral hearing in the above captioned proceeding, pursuant to 37 C.F.R. § 42.70.
+Papers 21, 22.
+The requests for an oral hearing are granted according to the terms set forth in this Order.

-The oral hearing will commence at 1:00 PM Eastern Time on December 17, 2020, by video.
+The oral hearing will commence at 1:00 PM Eastern Time on November 3, 2021, by video.
 The parties are directed to contact the Board at least ten (10) days in advance of the hearing if there are any concerns about disclosing confidential information.
 The Board will provide a court reporter for the hearing, and the reporter's transcript will constitute the official record of the hearing.